-Figure 3: Rotated histogram of a Normal random sample
+Figure 3: Rotated histogram of a Normal random sample.

-2.4 Example: Fixed scale plots
+2.4 Example: fixed scale plots

-I recently had an e-mail exchange with Federico Calboli, who was trying to produce a LOD scores plot for QTL mapping data, similar to those in Macdonald and Goldstein (1999).
+This example features a relatively recent addition to lattice, motivated by an email exchange with Federico Calboli who was trying to produce a LOD scores plot for QTL mapping data, similar to those in Macdonald and Goldstein (1999).
 The overall figure consists of 3 individual plots, each with one panel.
 The catch was that the 3 plots had different ranges on the X-axis, but were to have the same scale - i.e., one inch should correspond to the same increment on each plot.
-This was easy to achieve approximately, by placing the plots in regions that had width proportional to the x ranges.
+This was easy to achieve approximately, by placing the plots in regions that had width proportional to the X ranges.
 However, it was impossible to exactly account for the labels and tick marks.

-The solution was a simple extension to print.trellis().
-In the layout for a Lattice plot, the rows and columns that correspond to the panels are typically assigned "null" units, which allows them to expand to fill the plotting regions.
-This is easily generalised to allow the user to specify these dimensions explicitly, using the grid unit system.
+To solve this, the print method for "trellis" objects now allows the user to control the exact dimensions of the panels.
+In the layout for a lattice plot, the rows and columns that correspond to the panels are usually assigned "null" units, which allows them to expand to fill the plotting regions.
+This has been generalised to allow the user to specify these dimensions explicitly in terms of grid units.
 Figure 4 was obtained by specifying the widths of each panel in millimeters, proportional to the X-axis limits.

-Figure 4: LOD scores plot: the 3 plots correspond to 3 chromosomes of different lengths.
+Figure 4: LOD scores plot: xplot, c2.plot and c3.plot are "trellis" objects representing 3 plots corresponding to 3 chromosomes of different lengths.
 The panel widths are specified explicitly, proportional to the X-axis limits, so that all 3 plots have the same scale.
-(This plot uses dummy data since the original work is still unpublished.)
+(This plot uses dummy data since the original work was unpublished at the time of writing.)

-3 Some features of the Lattice API
+3 Some features of the lattice API

-3.1 Grouped Displays
+3.1 Grouped displays

 Trellis Graphics in S-PLUS has all the basic support necessary for grouped displays.
-However, it has only one panel function - panel.superpose() - that allows grouped displays, and even that has to be explicitly specified when required.
-Lattice takes the approach that whenever the groups argument is specified in a call, the display should be grouped by default, provided grouping makes sense in the context of that plot.
+However, it has only one panel function - panel.superpose() - that allows grouped displays, and even that has to be explicitly specified when required. lattice takes the approach that whenever the groups argument is specified in a call, the display should be grouped by default, provided grouping makes sense in the context of that plot.
 Such functions include xyplot, dotplot, stripplot, barchart, densityplot, cloud, wireframe and splom.
-Figure 5 shows an example of this in a barchart call, and Figure 6 in a wireframe plot.
+Figure 5 shows an example of this in a barchart call.

 '''

 print(barchart(yield ~ variety | year, data = barley,

++ groups = site, stack = TRUE, reference = TRUE,

++ ylab = "Barley Yield", auto.key = list(rect = TRUE,

++ points = FALSE, columns = 3),

++ scales = list(x = list(rot = 45))))

 '''

-+ groups = site, stack = TRUE, reference = TRUE,